zhoush210/unitree_IL_lerobot/README.md

 ### 2.3.1 🔀 Sort and Rename

 When generating datasets for LeRobot, it is recommended to ensure that the data naming convention, starting from `episode_0`, is sequential and continuous.
-You can use the `unitree_utils/sort_and_rename_folders` tool to sort and rename the data accordingly.
+You can use the following script to `sort and rename` the data accordingly.

 ```bash
 python unitree_lerobot/utils/sort_and_rename_folders.py \